sjjsy/neronet/doc/user_guide.rst

 - configurable notifications on experiment state and progress
 - configurable criteria for experiment autotermination
 - logging of experiment history

+Neronet can be used either via command-line interface or via GUI.

 Command Line Interface
 ----------------------